odak.learn.tools

 ¶

-Definition to generate a rotation matrix along X axis.
+Generate a rotation matrix along the X axis.

 Parameters: